demjrhan/demjrhan/README.md

 - 🌱 I’m currently learning **Blazor, Jetpack Compose**

-- 👨‍💻 All of my projects are available at [https://github.com/demirhanylcn](https://github.com/demirhanylcn)

 - 💬 Ask me about **Java, SQL**

 - 📫 How to reach me **demirhanylcn@gmail.com**